 Today we bring our fourth and final segment in our series on the role of North Dakota’s 164th Infantry Regiment in World War II.

-Today we bring you part four of our series on the role of North Dakota’s 164th Infantry Regiment at Guadalcanal in the fall of 1942.
-Between October 25th and 29th, the 164th fought alongside the 1st Marine Division to protect a critical airstrip called Henderson Field.
+Between October 25th and 29th, 1942, the 164th fought alongside the 1st Marine Division to protect Henderson Field, a critical airstrip on the island of Guadalcanal.
 After the fierce battle on the night of the 25th, the 3rd Battalion of the 164th took up positions separate from the Marines.
-The 2nd Battalion took a position on the flank, and the 1st Battalion prepared to meet thousands of enemy troops streaming out of the mountains from the south.
+The 2nd Battalion were positioned on the flank, and the 1st prepared to meet thousands of enemy troops streaming down out of the mountains from the south.